 The Spanish language Master of Theological Studies in Latino/a Ministries degree is a two-year blended online program that provides a meaningful grounding in theological disciplines to prepare Spanishspeaking students for thoughtful and productive holistic ministry and leadership in churches, organizations, and community life in Latin America and the USA.
 This program consists of twelve courses in the areas of spiritual formation, theology, biblical studies, church history, ethics, and practice of ministry.
 All courses are delivered and completed online.
 An annual one-week residency is required of all students at the beginning of each academic year for the purpose of course orientation.

-These residency training sessions take place in an accessible location to students in their home country where the Program Director and some of the faculty travel to meet with them face to face.
+These residency training sessions take place in an accessible location to students in their home country where faculty travel to meet with them face to face.